Find Affordable College Courses

 Cambridge, MA

 With a ranking of #9, University of California - Berkeley did quite well on this year’s best schools for natural resources and conservation students.
-Located in the medium-sized city of Berkeley, UC Berkeley is a public school with a very large student population.
+Located in the medium-sized city of Berkeley, UC Berkeley is a public college with a very large student population.

 The average amount in student loans that natural resources and conservation majors at UC Berkeley take out is $12,500.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $275.